 - Migraine is common in children.
 It affects about 1 in 10 children of school age.

 - Symptoms can be similar to those experienced by adults.
 However, sometimes symptoms are not typical.
 For example, compared with adults, attacks are often shorter, and pain may be on both sides of the head.
 Also, associated symptoms such as feeling sick (nausea) and being sick (vomiting) may not occur.

-- Abdominal migraine (described earlier) mainly affects children.
+- Abdominal migraine (described below) mainly affects children.

 - Common triggers in children include missing meals, lack of fluid in the body (dehydration), and irregular routines.
 So, if a child is troubled with migraine attacks, it is important to try to have regular routines, with set meals and bedtimes.
 Also, encourage children to have plenty to drink.

 - Many of the medicines used by adults are not licensed for children.
-Find out more about migraine medication for children in the separate leaflet called Migraine Medicine, Treatment and Prevention.
+Find out more about migraine medication for children in the separate leaflet called Migraine Medication, Treatment and Prevention.

 Migraine when pregnant or breastfeeding

 The good news is that about 2 in 3 women with migraine have an improvement whilst pregnant or breastfeeding.
 However, about 1 in 20 women with migraine find that their migraine gets worse whilst pregnant.
 The bad news is that many of the medicines used to treat migraine should not be taken by pregnant or breastfeeding women.
 Learn more about migraine medication when pregnant or breastfeeding in the separate leaflet called Migraine Treatment (Triptans).

 There is no test to confirm migraine.
 Migraine is usually diagnosed by the typical symptoms and by an examination which does not reveal any abnormality.